Serginho Chulapa: São Paulo

 Born in São Paulo, Serginho was a São Paulo youth graduate.
 He made his first-team debut on 6 June 1973, in a 0–0 friendly draw against Bahia, and scored his first goal four days later in a 1–1 draw against Corinthians for the Taça Estado de São Paulo tournament.

 In 1974, returning from a loan to Série B side Marília, Serginho became a mainstay at Tricolor, scoring an impressive 18 goals in the 1977 season.

 On 12 February 1978, Serginho reportedly assaulted the linesman Vandevaldo Rangel, and was handed a 14-month suspension (he only served eleven), subsequently missing out the 1978 FIFA World Cup (which he was expected to feature).
-In the 1981 Finals, he received a straight red card after kicking Emerson Leão.
+In the 1981 Finals, he received a straight red card after kicking goalkeeper Emerson Leão.

 Santos

 In 1983 Serginho joined Santos, and was the top goalscorer of both Campeonato Paulista and Série A, both with 22 goals.
-With the club he lifted the state championship in the following year, scoring 74 goals in 110 matches during his first spell.
+With the club he lifted the state championship the following year, scoring 74 goals in 110 matches during his first spell.